fermyon/summer-of-spin/challenge-1/README.md

 - HTTP calls
 - Building Spin apps with pre-built components
-- Reading from a file (optional)

 ## Scenario

 You are the head coach of an intensely competitive summer soccer team, and you have been having trouble with the coaches of the other teams intercepting key plays that will help you win the summer tournament.
-You have created a foolproof plan that will ensure your victory.
-All you need to do is add one more player's name to the plan; however, you accidentally encrypted the plan before you could add the final player.
-You need to decrypt the plan, add the final player's name, and then re-encrypt the plan for safekeeping.
+You have devised a list of code names that represent key plays that will ensure your victory.
+All you need to do is add a final play to your playbook; however, you accidentally encrypted the playbook before you could add the code name of the final play.
+You need to decrypt the playbook, add the code name of the final play, and then re-encrypt the playbook for safekeeping.

 ## \*\*\*\**DISCLAIMER*\*\*\*\*